gazebosim/gz-common/tutorials/hw-encoding.md

 this is just a performance issue and they will work both with CPU and GPU surfaces.

 It is best if you perform experiments with HW surface used and not used and compare the performance.
-Select the one that suits you better.
+Select the one that suits your use case better.

 ## Putting it together - configuration via environment variables